-What do you want people to find on the first page of results when they search for your organization’s name on Google (which has almost 70 percent of search traffic) or the other major search engines?
+What do you want people to find on the first page of results when they search for your organization’s name on Google or the other major search engines?
 You would probably prefer that they don’t find:

 - A vicious blog started by disgruntled former customers; or,